Teachers (film): Plot

-On a typical Monday morning at John F. Kennedy High School in the inner city of Columbus, Ohio, there is conflict between teachers, a student with a stab wound, and a talk of an upcoming lawsuit.
-Vice principal Roger Rubell and principal Eugene Horn meet with lawyer Lisa Hammond, who is in charge of depositions for a recent graduate's lawsuit against the school for granting him a diploma despite his illiteracy.
+On a typical Monday morning at John F. Kennedy High School in the inner city of Columbus, Ohio, there is conflict between teachers, a student with a stab wound, and talk of an upcoming lawsuit.
+Vice principal Roger Rubell and principal Eugene Horn meet with attorney Lisa Hammond, who is getting depositions, for a lawsuit against the school for graduating an illiterate student.

-Alex Jurel is a veteran social studies teacher who takes his job lightly and is popular because he can identify and connect with students.
-Alex has been worn down by years of coming between the rowdy students and the administration's demands.
+Alex Jurel is a veteran social studies teacher, popular because he can identify and connect with students.
+Alex has been worn down by years of coming between the rowdy students and the administration's pedantry.
 He is assigned to temporarily assume the duties of the school psychologist and becomes a mentor to student Eddie Pilikian.
 Alex also develops a romance with Lisa, his former student.

 Herbert Gower is a mental institution outpatient who has been mistaken for a substitute teacher and placed in charge of a history class that he makes fun, educational, and engaging.
-Sleepy old English teacher Mr. Stiles does not actually teach his students but just hands out worksheet photocopies for his students to complete during class, and he dies unnoticed in his sleep while in class.
-Gym teacher Mr. Troy has a sexual relationship with a student; fearing of her parents learning, she asks Alex to take her to have an abortion.
-Eddie's best friend Danny, a schizophrenic and kleptomaniac student, is shot and killed by the police after he draws a gun during a drug search.
+Sleepy old English teacher Mr. Stiles does not actually teach his students but just hands out worksheets for his students to complete during class, and he dies unnoticed in his sleep while in class.

+Gym teacher Mr. Troy has a sexual relationship with a student; fearing her parents, she asks Alex to take her to have an abortion.
+Eddie's best friend Danny, a schizophrenic and kleptomaniac, is shot and killed by the police after he procures a gun during a drug search.

 Superintendent Donna Burke and school lawyer Al Lewis are attempting to avoid bad publicity associated with the lawsuit.
-They try to determine which teachers might damage the school's reputation in their depositions.
+They try to determine which teachers might damage the school's reputation by their depositions.

-Although the district settles the lawsuit and there will be no further depositions, the administration believes Alex will go against them the next time there is a controversy and decides to try to force him out.
-He tells Lisa he has no choice but to resign.
-She persuades him the school will not dare to risk bad publicity if he chooses to stay.
+Although the district settles the lawsuit, the administration believes Alex may expose their incompetence, the next public controversy.
+They try to force him out.
+He thinks he has no choice but to resign, but Lisa persuades him the school cannot risk anymore bad publicity.
 In front of the entire school body, he stands up to Burke and Rubell, reminding them that the school exists for students and not administrators and threatening a lawsuit if he is fired.
 He proudly walks back into the school to loud cheers from the students.